swilsonmedia/pak-utils/packages/pak-cli/readme.md

 ```

 ### commit
-This command will walk you through prompts to add unstaged changes, add a message, and options to move to code review.
+This command will walk you through prompts to add unstaged changes, add a message, and options to move to case into code review by assigning to a selected team and setting the case's step to 5(Ready for Review).

 #### Example
 ```sh